 Building a good customer experience is essential to the retention rate of your product.
 But you can build as many satisfying, pixel-perfect UI snacks as you want, if your product is unreliable, it will scare your customers off.
 Even more so when you’re selling a product that provides value by being always “on”, like a server.

 Monitoring the uptime is crucial to your product strategy and your retention rate.
-Customer experience satisfaction can be measured by a number of metrics, and they can be specific to your product, or industry, or be widely adopted by all SaaS.
+Customer experience satisfaction can be measured by several metrics, and they can be specific to your product, or industry, or be widely adopted by all SaaS.
 Service availability is part of the latter.

 This article is addressed to PMs or CTOs who are looking to add a Service Level Agreement to their product.
 We’ll look into the definition of levels of service, what should an SLA include, and what processes should be covered in case of downtime.